mynam3isg00d/AOCd13_generator/README.txt

 2 I use a custom letter alphabet made with my own ascii 3 It's possibile to input as many characters as one chooses 4 Because of notes 2 and 3 it's possible that creases are not where they're supposed to be following the aoc input standard.
-Make your code more general :^) (mine works if you can't be bothered) 5 cool
+Make your code more general :^) 5 Don't send your friends anything dirty, I'm counting on you